Skip to content

 Step 3: Think Through What Relevant Information You Need to Know.

-Now that you know where you’re going and what stands in your way, you can figure out what information actually matters.
+Now that you know where you’re going and what stands in your way, you can figure out what information actually matters to assure a superior decision.
 For example, let’s take a product launch.
 Here, you’ll need vital data like competitor pricing and customer pain points, not trivial details about their office setup.
 Also, keep tabs on your business trends and any unusual patterns in your data feeds, but don’t get lost in the weeds.
 The key is to gather information that helps you reach your desired outcome – nothing more, nothing less.
-To break this down, let’s look at in detail the different types of information and how to quickly determine which is relevant.
+To break this down, let’s look at in detail the different sources of information and how to quickly determine which is relevant.

 a.
 The Sources of Relevant Information: Data, Information, and Knowledge.

 In modern businesses there are many sources of relevant information.
-For instance, this can mean tapping into both internal enterprise systems (e.g. CRM, ERP, HRM, BI) and external feeds (e.g. market indicators, weather patterns, social media sentiment).
+For example, this can mean tapping into both internal enterprise systems (e.g. CRM, ERP, HRM, BI) and external feeds (e.g. market indicators, weather patterns, social media sentiment).
 Further, these sources can include raw data and pre-processed information.
 Also, another source of relevant information is organizational knowledge.
-To help sort out these sources of relevant information, see chart below, The Flow from Data to Information to Knowledge, and subsequent description of data, information, and knowledge from an organizational perspective.
+All of these sources of information can have relevance, leading to insights for making the best decision.
+However, what specific information is actually relevant?
+To help sort out these sources of relevant information, see chart below, The Flow from Data to Information to Knowledge. and subsequent descriptions.

 Organizational Insights: Data, Information, and Knowledge Sources

-- Information Is the Result of Analysis.
+• Information Is the Result of Analysis.
 Here, information is derived from analyzing raw data, providing insights that enable decision-makers to make timely and actionable decisions.
-Moreover, it is a perishable commodity that transforms into knowledge when recorded and used to inform future decisions.
+Moreover, it is a perishable commodity that transforms into knowledge when recorded and used to aid in future decision-making.
 For more on this subject, see Tim Bryce’ post, Defining Information Requirements.

-- Knowledge Is What Is Know.
+• Knowledge Is What Is Know.
 Lastly, knowledge refers to the collective understanding and past experiences of an organization, based on decisions, policies, and best practices.
-Also, organizations are increasingly leveraging knowledge tools like graph technology to store and access this knowledge rapidly.
+Also, organizations are increasingly leveraging knowledge tools like graph technology to store and rapidly access this knowledge when needed.
 For more on knowledge management and tools, click here.

 Also, for an excellent source for the flow of data, information, and knowledge in the context of decision-making, see The Internet of Water Coalition’s posting, What are Data, Information, and Knowledge.